Adam Hart: Career and research

 Hart has an active involvement with large-scale citizen science projects that include the "Flying Ant" survey, the "Spider in da House" survey and app and the "Starling Murmuration" survey with the Royal Society of Biology.
 The scientific findings of these studies have been widely disseminated.
 In 2018 he led a team that studied, for the first time, the use of Twitter-mining in ecology, which was covered by a number of news sites.

 In 2017, Hart co-ran the Big Wasp Survey with Seirian Sumner, which attracted criticism from quarters in the national press because it asked people to set up lethal wasp traps.
 Hart and collaborator Seirian Sumner responded to this criticism in press and media.
 Hart authored a piece for BBC Online News defending wasps and their ecological value as well as putting forward the scientific case for the Big Wasp Survey.
 Hart later went on to make a BBC Radio 4 documentary and a BBC World Service series exploring some of the issues raised.

 As a commentator on science-related stories, Hart has frequently appeared in the national press, often contributing to stories involving invertebrates such as ladybird invasions, spiders and ants.
 He has also discussed topics including the fear of spiders, the threat of tree diseases, banana disease and insect conservation.

 Hart has a strong interest in African conservation and has published papers that include studies of grassland and herbivore management, surveying and has been particularly active in the trophy hunting debate.
 He has written a number of high-profile articles on related issues, including trophy hunting, rhino poaching and the horn legalization debate, the issues of fences in conservation, misinformation in African conservation, and the economics and conservation issues of breeding of color variant antelopes in South Africa.
-Hart co-directs the scientific research program of the Nkombi Volunteer Program in South Africa and is a trustee of the Wild Planet Trust.
+Hart co-directs the scientific research programme of the Nkombi Volunteer Programme in South Africa and is a trustee of the Wild Planet Trust.

 Following the publication of his book Life of Poo, Hart is also a frequent commentator on our relationships with bacteria, including the medical implications of gut bacteria.

 Hart believes science communication is about sharing science, saying that "The scientific method is our greatest intellectual achievement – it is a tool to understand ourselves and the universe.
 How could you not want to share that?"